 Blog

-At medXteam, the focus is on clinical data.
-We collect this through literature searches or directly with the medical device as part of clinical trials.
-This article shows how the literature search represents an interface and how the data can be collected digitally.
+At medXteam, clinical data is our core focus.
+We collect this data through literature searches or directly with the medical device during clinical trials.
+This article demonstrates how literature searches serve as an interface and how data can be collected digitally.

 Abbreviations